Esonhugh/WeaponizedVSCode/README.md

     >
     > now: you can edit the rcfile for project and use it in vscode terminal with `metasploit` mode. send trigger again and get the shell.

-4. taking notes, log/save credentials, download files from remote machine
+4. taking notes, log/save credentials, download files from remote machine and keep them tidy

     it works well with vscode. so you can use some vscode extensions and vscode features to do sth.